YuBlum/stark-lang/README.md

 foo(10, 12);
 ```

-But if it takes exactly one argument the parenthesis are optional:
+But if it takes exactly one parameter the parenthesis are optional:
 ```
 def foo : (_x = i32) =>;
 foo 10;
 ```

-And if it takes exactly two arguments it can be called as an 'infix call' `x foo y`, where `x` and `y` are arguments and `foo` is the function:
+And if it takes exactly two parameters it can be called as an 'infix call' `x foo y`, where `x` and `y` are parameters and `foo` is the function:
 ```
 def foo : (_a = i32, _b = i32) =>;
 10 foo 12;